 Films for lesbians and those who love them

-Featuring captivating documentaries, riveting shorts, steamy romances and even a look at the Sapphic history of the island of Lesbos, here are just some of the many electrifying films featuring lesbians at Queer Screen’s 32nd Mardi Gras Film Festival.
+Featuring captivating documentaries, riveting shorts, steamy romances and even a zombie apocalypse breaking out at a warehouse party, here are just some of the many electrifying films featuring lesbians at Queer Screen’s 33rd Mardi Gras Film Festival.

 Event Cinemas, George St